 Prices will be the lowest, and many tourists won’t visit.
 If the dark and cold don’t bother you, this might be the best time to visit.
 One side note: the two weeks around Christmas are crazy busy in Amsterdam.
 If you can avoid Christmas/New Year in Amsterdam, do!
 There are no significant celebrations anyway, then other cities like London are much better.

 Amsterdam and the rest of Holland have the best tap water in the world.
 Quality is so good that you won’t taste any difference between bottled and tap water.
-There is no chemical taste like so many other countries do.
+There is no chemical taste like in so many other countries.

 It makes no sense to buy bottled water in the Netherlands.
 It’s taxing to the environment and your wallet.
 Dutch drinking water is safe to drink.

 Some restaurants serve tap water for free, but most don’t.
 Be prepared to see a charge for water on your bill.

 Also, note the serving size of drinks in general in restaurants in Amsterdam and the rest of Holland are super tiny.
 On average, 200ml/7 fl. oz.
 And they are expensive (non-alcoholic beverages like mineral water and soda cost around €3 per drink), with no free refills either.

 Amsterdam and Holland have a liberal image when it comes to drugs.
 But are things as relaxed as they seem?
 The short answer is no.

 Usage and selling of soft drugs, including marihuana, are tolerated and regulated via “coffee shops.”
 That doesn’t mean it’s socially accepted, however.

 It’s also illegal to smoke in public spaces.
 In tourist areas, this is not enforced, but elsewhere in the country, it is.
 There is a significant social stigma about drug usage, including marihuana.
 It’s not regarded as something cool by the Dutch.
 Drug usage, any drug, is usually associated with social problems and low income.